dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

 This definition is designed to ensure that the extension chosen is the one that has the most precise type information available, while ensuring that a platform library provided extension never conflicts with a user provided extension.
 We avoid this because it allows adding extensions to platform libraries without breaking existing code when the platform is upgraded.

-If an extension's `on` type has a trailing `?`, say `on String?`, then we do not use that for specificity pre-NNBD.
-Since all receivers are potentially nullable pre-NNBD, it does not provide any useful signal.

-Post-NNBD, any trailing `?` is part of the `on` type, and a nullable type like `int?` is a proper supertype of, and therefore less specific than, `int`.

 That is, the specificity of an extension wrt. an application depends of the type it is used at, and how specific the extension is itself (what its implementation can assume about the type).

 Example: